 Whispering Reeds will be delighted to welcome you for a truly special day out from our family run boatyard at the head on Hickling Broad.
-We offer day boats, sailing boats, canoe hire and our very special houseboats, all from one site in Hickling on the Northern Broads.
+We offer environmentally friendly electric day boats, canoe hire from Whitsun to the end of September and our very special houseboats until the end of October all from one site in Hickling on the Northern Broads.

 Our smaller operation means that we can welcome each guest personally, and we like to think, offer that little extra which can make your trip truly memorable.